Ireland votes to overturn its abortion ban, ‘culmination of a quiet revolution,’ prime minister says

 Campaigners for repeal, watching the votes being counted in auditoriums and civil halls around Ireland, were tweeting that most boxes contained a majority for repeal.

-In Dublin constituencies, the vote was running 75 percent for repeal.
 In Roscommon-Galway, the only constituency to reject same-sex marriage in the 2015 referendum, the “Yes” vote for overturning the abortion ban was at 57 percent, with two-thirds of the ballots counted.

 The exit polls released by Irish broadcaster RTE and another from the Irish Times saw two-thirds of the vote going to repeal.
 Women outpolled men in the exits, but men still supported the yes side.
 So did farmers and rural counties.
 Support was largest among the young and urban.